 The Average Queue Delay field is the average queuing delay of the frames (MSDUs) that are passed to the MAC for the indicated peer STA address and the indicated traffic identifier.
 Queue Delay is expressed in TUs and is measured from the time the MSDU is passed to the MAC until the point at which the first or only corresponding MPDU begins transmission.

-The Average Transmit Delay field is the average delay of the frames (MSDUs) that are successfully transmitted for the indicated Peer STA Address and TID.
+The Average Transmit Delay field is the average delay of the frames (MSDUs) that are successfully transmitted for the indicated Peer STA Address and TID or SCSID.
 Average Transmit Delay is measured from the time the MSDU is passed to the MAC until the point at which the entire MSDU has been successfully transmitted, including receipt of the final Ack frame from the peer STA if the QoSAck service class is being used.
 Average Transmit delay is expressed in units of TUs.

 The Bin 0 Range field value indicates the delay range of the first bin (Bin 0) of the Transmit Delay Histogram, in units of TUs.
 It is also used to calculate the delay ranges of the other five bins making up the histogram.
 The delay range for each bin increases in a binary exponential fashion as follows: